prashantzzz/AIMED/README.md

 ## Features

-### `1.
-Disease Prediction`
+### 1. Disease Prediction
-The webapp includes an interface for detecting and predicting diseases based on user's symptoms.
-Additionally, it offers personalized diet and food recommendations tailored to each user's specific health conditions and nutritional needs, facilitating optimal health management and disease prevention.
+The webapp includes an interface for detecting and predicting diseases on an early stage based on user's symptoms.
+Additionally, it offers treatment, diet & food recommendations tailored to each user's specific health conditions facilitating optimal health management and disease prevention.

-### `2.
-Prescription / Medicine Analysis`
+### 2. Prescription / Medicine Analysis
-Users can analyze dctor's prescription & medicine images and it automatically lists the uses and side effects of the medicine and suggests alternative options based on user preferences and medical history, ensuring informed decision-making regarding medication choices.
+Users can analyze dctor's prescription & medicine images and it automatically lists the uses and side effects of the medicine and corresponding treatment and diet recommendation.

+### 3. Medical Tool Analysis
+Users can analyze a medical tool & can get instant directions on how to use it with step by step guide with video tutorials (Feature is under progress..).

-### `3.
-Tech in Health Articles`
+### 4. Tech in Health Articles
 It provides access to a collection of health articles aimed at promoting a healthy lifestyle in a technological way.
-Users can explore articles covering various topics such as mental health, tech advancements in the field of Health and preventive care to stay informed and inspired on their wellness journey.

 ## Usage